 - Purchase cloud mining contracts

-The first way to invest in Bitcoin mining is by purchasing mining rigs from manufacturers, brokers, or direct from other miners.
+The first way to invest in Bitcoin mining is by purchasing ASIC miners from manufacturers, brokers, or direct from other miners.
 Market-wide, the spot price for new-gen mining rigs has reached over 100 USD per TH, and procurement of new-gen mining rigs has been increasingly difficult recently as they are in short supply.

 Whether mining by your own rigs is profitable depends on a lot of factors.
 Below you'll find an image outlining an FPPS mining profit calculation framework (transaction fee not included):